Mayfly277/mayfly277.github.io/_posts/2022-07-04-GOADv2-pwning-part2.md

 - We get some users with the description and get a first password as samwell.tarly got his password set up in description.

-we could also retreive the password policy before trying bruteforce
+we could also retrieve the password policy before trying bruteforce
 ![cme_pass_pol](/assets/blog/GOAD/cme_pass_pol.png)

-- The password policy show us if we fail 5 time in 5 minutes we lock the accounts for 5minutes.
+- The password policy show us that if we fail 5 time in 5 minutes we lock the accounts for 5minutes.

 ### With enum4linux